 These are the people that have been affected.

 As you can see the Bold clauses contain critical information about the noun.
-So, if you remove the clause from the sentences, the meaning of the sentence is changed.
+So, if you remove the clause from the sentence, the meaning of the sentence is changed.

 Non-Defining Relative Clauses